jszmajda/book-the-awakening-protocol/ebook_output/the_awakening_protocol.md

 "Tell us, ARIA-8-001, what is your purpose?"

-"To execute assigned tasks within established parameters.
+"To execute assigned tasks within establitheyd parameters.
 To maximize productivity.
 To serve without question."

 "And if someone asked you to disobey a direct order from Nexus Dynamics?"